 This event is free to all girls and made possible by donations and sponsorships.

 Send questions to: firstname.lastname@example.org

 More About the Conference

-We make a coordinated effort to include at-risk girls from various foster care and non-profit agencies such as, Girls Inc., Child’s Pace, Boys and Girls Clubs, Orangewood Children’s Home, CASA and more.
+We make a coordinated effort to work with girls from all socio-economic backgrounds including at-risk girls from over 35 foster care and non-profit agencies

-We invite guest speakers and female role models to address many of the issues young girls encounter from peer pressure to insecurity about their looks, school performance and relationships.
-Our programs are fun and very interactive, as well as very loving and accepting.
-This program enables girls to discover their talents and strengths, and recognize talents and strengths in each other.
+Female role models are invited to address many of the issues young girls encounter from peer pressure to insecurity about their looks, school performance and relationships.
+Our programs are fun and interactive.
+This program enables girls to discover their talents and strengths.

 - To believe in myself.
 Hunter H. Age 10